k66inthesky/k66inthesky/README.md

 Currently working on
+- 🪙 Will release memecoin by this June.
 - 📈 Daily, short-term crytpo.
-- ✍️ Manga script, which will be released on this May.
+- ✍️ Manga script.
+Season1 is completed.
 - 🦀 [Leetcode-Rust](https://github.com/k66inthesky/Leetcode-Rust), welcome to colab with me!